nih-at/libzip/README.md

 This is libzip, a C library for reading, creating, and modifying zip archives.
 Files can be added from data buffers, files, or compressed data copied directly from other zip archives.
 Changes made without closing the archive can be reverted.
+Decryption of Winzip AES and legacy PKware encrypted files is supported.
 The API is documented by man pages.

 For more information, take a look at the included man pages.
 You can start with [libzip(3)](http://nih.at/libzip/libzip.html), which lists